IAI-CAIR/judge-ai/README.md

 ## License

-This project is licensed under the [Specify your license here, e.g., Apache 2.0 License].
+This project is licensed under the MIT License .
 Please see the `LICENSE` file in the repository for more information.

 ## Contact